Mahmadabid/ImageEnhancer/Readme.md

-# Define the content for the README.md file
-readme_content = """
 # Image Processing Repository

 This repository contains Python scripts for various image processing tasks including pixel extraction and image enhancement.